tinoryj/FeatureSpy/README.md

 ### Exp#2: Case study of attack detection

 We provide a quick way to analyze the detection accuracy and false positive.
-You can use `runCouch.sh` , `runLinux.sh` , `runGCC.sh`, `runGitlab.sh` to test FeatureSpy with CouchDB, Linux, GCC and Gitlab, respectively.
+You can use `runCouch.sh` , `runLinux.sh` , `runGCC.sh`, `runGitlab.sh` to test FeatureSpy with CouchDB, Linux, GCC, and Gitlab, respectively.
 In addition, you can modify the parameters in the scripts to test different window sizes.
 Here, we use CouchDB as an example.

 **Note that the following script should only be executed when the dataset download has been completed.**